Mon 12 Mar 2018

 Jungala was one of the easiest games available, so we thought it would be a good one to start with.

 The story went .. we had discovered an old board game in the attic.
 Once we started playing, we were transported into an alternative realm called Jungala.
 We had to complete the game, or we would be trapped in Jungala for eternity.
-We were shown to the room by a really friendly member of staff called Vaila.
+A really friendly member of staff called Vaila showed us to our room.
 She explained the rules, and left us with a tablet, which began counting down from 60 minutes.
-If we got stuck, we could ask for a clue on the tablet, but each clue would add a 5 minute time penalty.
+We could ask for a clue on the tablet whenever we wanted, but we would get a 5 minute time penalty each time.

 The game started in a 1960s themed attic.
 As we unlocked clues, the story unfolded and we discovered secret doors and new surprises.
 The sets and props were brilliant and really added to the experience.

 We found it quite tricky to work out what to do at first.
 There were no clear instructions, we just had to use our initiative and try different things.
 We did have to ask for help on the tablet a couple of times, but as we got into the game it got easier to work out the puzzles.
 We really had to work as a team.
-I’m delighted to say, we managed to get out within the hour, despite a ten minute time penalty for the earlier clues.
+Thankfully, we did get out within the hour, even though we received a ten minute time penalty for the earlier clues.